Ambos Nogales

 Border between Arizona, on the left, and Sonora, on the right.

-Ambos Nogales (Spanish for "both Nogales") refers to the two cities of Nogales, Arizona, United States, and Nogales, Sonora, Mexico.
-They lie 60 miles directly south of Tucson, Arizona, divided by the Mexico–United States barrier.
+Ambos Nogales (Spanish for "both Nogales") are two cities of Nogales, Arizona, United States, and Nogales, Sonora, Mexico.
+They lie 60 mi directly south of Tucson, Arizona, divided by the Mexico–United States barrier.
 Though divided by the border between their respective nation states, the two municipalities have historically shared a sense of community alluded to in their description as "Ambos Nogales," as well as other sayings and phrases alluding to this camaraderie.
 The motto of Nogales, Sonora, is Juntos por amor a Nogales, meaning "United by the love of Nogales".
 Ambos Nogales has become a subject of anthropological and archaeological research due to the ways in which the material presence of the border wall has impacted the lives of those living in these cities.
 Investigation of community, migration, immigration (both legal and illegal), drug trafficking, gang violence, and all of the activities associated with these has occurred at Ambos Nogales due to its unique identity and geographic position.